-Unlike their American principles, the South African assemblers did not employ the Fordist system of manufacture.
+Unlike their American principals, the South African assemblers did not employ the Fordist system of manufacture.
 Locally the pace of assembly was determined by the worker himself.
-This transformation would replace worker discretion with the automated assembly line.
+The conversion to the Fordist system would replace worker discretion with the automated assembly line.
 This line led to the rapid supplanting of white workers with black workers.

 This was an era when the foreman enjoyed both the ability to set wages but also the ultimate discretionary authority: the power to hire and fire.
 The contractual basis for hourly paid workers was literally the “hourly basis.”
 Simply put, the worker could be fired at an hour’s notice.

 In spite of the adoption of the Fordist management techniques, South African management did not wholly appropriate the American factory regime.
 Local plants never duplicated the level of regimentation and fragmentation associated with the American version of this technique.
 Hence the South African worker never suffered from the same level of deskilling.
 Partly this was result of having to master a number of different processes and tasks.
 There was a conscious management decision to develop interchangeability of staff in order to compensate for absenteeism and the number of different models produced resulting in continuous change-overs.